MicrosoftDocs/azure-reference-other/studio-module-reference/anomaly-detection.md

 ### Related tasks

-The [Time Series Anomaly Detection](time-series-anomaly-detection.md) is a new module that's a bit different from the other anomaly detection models.
+[Time Series Anomaly Detection](time-series-anomaly-detection.md) is a new module that's a bit different from the other anomaly detection models.
 The Time Series Anomaly Detection module is designed for time series data.
 It's intended to use to analyze trends over time.
 The algorithm identifies potentially anomalous trends in the time series data.
 It flags deviations from the trend's direction or magnitude.

 Azure also provides the [Machine Learning Anomaly Detection API](https://docs.microsoft.com/azure/machine-learning/machine-learning-apps-anomaly-detection-api), which you can call as a web service.